March 28, 20264 min read

 Tip

-Without per-app profiles, you'd have to manually switch modes every time you alt-tab between apps.
-That friction kills the voice dictation workflow.
-With profiles, the switch is invisible — you just speak naturally and the right behavior happens.
+Without this, you'd manually switch modes every time you alt-tab.
+That friction kills the whole workflow.
+With profiles, you just talk and it works.

 Related: Dictation for Slack, Gmail & Notion, Code Mode, Voice Coding Guide.
 See pricing and all features.